-In July 2017, the Company entered into an At-The-Market, or ATM, sales agreement with Cowen and Company, LLC (Cowen), whereby the Company can sell up to \$150.0 million in aggregate proceeds of common stock from time to time, through with Cowen as its sales agent.
-During the three months ended March 31, 2020 and 2019, the Company sold none and 379,707 shares of common stock, resulting in net proceeds of none and \$19.3 million, respectively, after commissions and other offering costs.
+In July 2017, the Company entered into an At-The-Market, or ATM, sales agreement with Cowen and Company, LLC (Cowen), whereby the Company could sell up to \$150.0 million in aggregate proceeds of common stock from time to time, with Cowen as its sales agent.
+During the three months ended June 30, 2020, the Company sold 283,333 shares of common stock, resulting in net proceeds of \$20.4 million, after commissions and other offering costs.
+As of June 30, 2020, the Company had completed the sale of all available amounts under the ATM facility.
+During the three and nine months ended September 30, 2019, the Company sold none and 468,685 shares of common stock, respectively, resulting in net proceeds of approximately none and \$24.8 million, respectively, after commissions and other offering costs.